 That expedition sparked my passion for Alaska.
 This passion drives my commitment to you: that I will do an extraordinary job planning, leading and guiding your adventure.

 I’ve built an impeccable reputation as a conservationist, a principled guide, a naturalist and an acclaimed wildlife photographer.
 I provide an exceptional guiding service, maintaining an unwavering adherence toWilderness Travel Ethics.

 We laugh a lot.
 Fun is important.
-My light-hearted, cheerful character, combined with my extensive experience and knowledgable approach to backcountry travel will deliver a stellar Alaska excursion for you and your family.
+My light-hearted, cheerful character, combined with my extensive experience and knowledgeable approach to backcountry travel will deliver a stellar Alaska excursion for you and your family.

 The proof is in performance.
 Guests often return for these excursions with me again and again.
 Not just once, or even twice, but 4 and 5 times (the highest number currently is

 eight ten return trips for unequaled Alaskan adventures).

 The real draw here, however, is Alaska; there’s nothing about who I am or what I might possibly offer that can match that.

 As the guide of these expeditions, my goal is to provide you a safe, enjoyable and rewarding experience.
 My extensive experience guiding in the outdoors reaches from the peaks of the North American Rockies to the desert outback of the Australian bush.
 The Andes mountains and rivers of Central Patagonia in Southern America to the arctic coast in the north.

 I’ve done solo treks through some of the most remote wilderness in North America, photographing and exploring along the way, and have the skills and experience to safely lead even novice hikers.

 Courses and training include Wilderness First Responder, Glacial Travel and Crevasse Rescue, Swiftwater Rescue and Outdoor skills and leadership.